Skip navigation

 Articles, adjectives, phrasal verbs, and even embedded clauses can be added to the simple subject.
 The resulting construction is called a complex subject.

-You can always break a complex subject down to a simple subject, which is ultimately what the subject agrees with.
+You can always break a complex subject down to a simple subject, which is ultimately what the verb must agree with.

 • Family is important in our lives.
 (Simple subject: family)